delebash/syncfusion-dreamfactory-adaptor/README.md

 **This is an initial commit use at your own risk**.

+To use:
+clone project and run `npm install`

 # Examples: #

 Ajax -- Just a quick tester without a data adapter to verify you can connect to dreamfactory and retrieve data

-Grid -- Uses the data-adapter to load a grid, sorting and filtering are working
+Grid -- Uses the data-adapter to load a syncfusion grid.
+Sorting, Filtering, and Paging are working

-Query -- Uses the data-adapter and a custom defined query
+Query -- Uses the data-adapter combined with a syncfusion query

 For these examples to work you need to change to your values